Respondents’ Legal Counsel – Tribal Family Healing to Wellness Court

 IV.
 PROJECT PERIOD

-The project period for which legal services are needed is October 1, 2022, to September 30, 2025.
-By writ-ten agreement of the Mille Lacs Band and the attorney, the period may be extended.
+The project period for which legal services are needed is November 1, 2022, to September 30, 2025.
+By written agreement of the Mille Lacs Band and the attorney, the period may be extend-ed.

 V. SCOPE OF WORK

-It is anticipated that the Noojimo’wiigamig Inaawanidiwag program will admit five (5) participants in its inaugural year, up to eight (8) in its second year of operation, and up to ten (10) participants in its third year.
+It is anticipated that the Noojimo’wiigamig Inaawanidiwag program will admit five (5) partici-pants in its inaugural year, up to eight (8) in its second year of operation, and up to ten (10) par-ticipants in its third year.
 Mille Lacs Band members who required representation in CHIPS matters are eligible to receive legal services from the Mille Lacs Band Legal Aid (BMLA) office.
 Non-Band member parents, guardians, or custodians however are ineligible for BMLA services; thus, this contract is to provide that representation.
-It is estimated that about 40% of the caregivers applying for the FHTWC will be non-Band members.
-Over the course of the three years, the contracted attorney will be appointed to represent approximately nine (9) individuals.
+It is estimated that about 40% of the caregivers apply-ing for the FHTWC will be non-Band members.
+Over the course of the contract period, the con-tracted attorney will be appointed to represent approximately nine (9) individuals.

 It is anticipated that a majority of the services may be provided via remote electronic means.
-On occasion, when a hearing or staffing necessitates it, the Offeror may be required to appear in person at the Mille Lacs Band Court Facility.
+On occasion, when a hearing or staffing necessitates it, the Offeror may be required to appear in person at the Mille Lacs Band Court Facility in Onamia, MN.
 The Offeror shall be readily available to perform the below-listed services pursuant to an Order Appointing Counsel by the Mille Lacs Band District Court:

-A. Inform prospective applicants to the Healing Journey Program of its benefits and requirements and assist the applicant to file the Petition for Admission in the District Court.
+A. Inform prospective applicants to the Healing Journey Program of its benefits and re-quirements and prepare and file the Petition for Admission on the applicants’ behalf in the District Court.

-B. Once the caregiver is admitted to the program, participate on the FHTWC Team as necessary by at-tending the periodic staffing of participant cases (video or teleconferencing may be possible).
+C. Once the caregiver is admitted to the program, participate on the FHTWC Team as necessary by attending the periodic staffing of participant cases (video or teleconfer-encing may be possible).

-C. Represent the participants in status hearings, and by filing motions and other pleadings as the par-ticipants’ representation necessitates.
+D. Represent the participants in status hearings, and by filing motions and other plead-ings as the participants’ representation necessitates.

-D. If a participant is non-compliant with the program requirements and the team recommends that a consequence (sanction) be imposed or that the participant be terminated from the program, repre-sent the participant in responding to those recommendations.
+E. If a participant is non-compliant with the program requirements and the team rec-ommends that a consequence (sanction) be imposed or that the participant be termi-nated from the program, represent the participant in responding to those recom-mendations.

 F. Attend periodic trainings to learn about emerging legal issues and promising practices for Tribal Family Healing to Wellness Courts if Band or other funding is available.

-The successful contractor must be prepared to submit monthly detailed billing statements for all services utilizing an hourly rate, broken down into time increments of tenths of an hour.
+This contract will compensate the successful Offeror at the rate of $250.00 per hour and the total compensation to be paid over the course of the contract shall not exceed $34,500.00.
+The suc-cessful Offeror must be prepared to submit monthly detailed billing statements for all services rendered utilizing the $250.00 hourly rate, broken down into time increments of tenths of an hour.

 VII.
 PROPOSAL CONTENTS

-F. Conflict of Interest Statement.
-The Offeror must disclose any potential conflict of interest that might arise if selected for the award of the contract with the Mille Lacs Band of Ojibwe or the Mille Lacs Band Court of Central Jurisdiction.
+E. Conflict of Interest Statement.
+The Offeror must disclose any potential conflict of interest that might arise if selected for the award of the contract with the Mille Lacs Band of Ojib-we or the Mille Lacs Band Court of Central Jurisdiction.
 If no potential conflict of interest is known to exist, Offeror shall certify that fact.
-A description of Offeror’s system for checking for and addressing potential future conflicts of interest must also be detailed.
+A description of Offeror’s system for check-ing for and addressing potential future conflicts of interest must also be detailed.

-G. Writing Sample.
+F. Writing Sample.
 A brief writing sample demonstrating Offeror’s advocacy abilities, such as a motion or brief, must be provided.
-Any identifying information should be redacted from the sub-mitted document.
+Any identifying information should be redacted from the submitted document.

 VII.
 SUBMISSION DETAILS